What Is Immunotherapy for Mesothelioma?

 Your specialist will look for several signs that indicate the body is responding positively to immunotherapy for mesothelioma.
 It is important to note that this treatment works slower than chemotherapy.

-According to Moffitt Cancer Center, shrinking or stable tumor size is an indication the mesothelioma immunotherapy is working.
-Your doctor may conduct laboratory and imaging tests to check in on the progress of the tumor during treatment.
+According to Moffitt Cancer Center, doctors will know that the treatment is working if the size of your tumors shrinks or stays the same.
+Your doctor may conduct laboratory and imaging tests to check on the progress and response rate of the tumor during treatment.